kendalled/ult-yuzu/content/en/index.md

 <img src="/preview-light.jpg" class="light-img" width="1280" height="640" alt="SSBU Yuzu Setup Guide" />
 <img src="/preview-dark.jpg" class="dark-img" width="1280" height="640" alt="SSBU Yuzu Setup Guide" />

 <p>This guide is meant for anyone trying to play SSBU on their PC with Yuzu Emulator.
-Follow this guide step by step to get started in less than 30 minutes.
+Follow along step by step to get started in less than 30 minutes.
 Low-latency online has never been easier.</p>

 <p>Many common pitfalls are listed and all necessary files are included.
 Do not share these files with anyone.
 Download without a VPN at your own risk.</p>